Street reclamation

-Reclaim the Streets
+Campaigns

 An early example of street reclamation was the Stockholm carfree day in 1969.

 Some consider the best advantages to be gained by redesigning streets, for example as shared space, while others, such as campaigns like "Reclaim the Streets", a widespread "dis-organization", run a variety of events to physically reclaim the streets for political and artistic actions, often called street parties.
 David Engwicht is also a strong proponent of the concept that street life, rather than physical redesign, is the primary tool of street reclamation.